paoloboni/spray-json-derived-codecs/README.md

 - recursive types
 - polymorphic types

-This library is built with Sbt 1.4.4 or later, and its master branch is built with Scala 2.13.4 by default but also cross-builds for 2.11.12 and 2.12.12.
+This library is built with Sbt 1.5.1 or later, and its master branch is built with Scala 2.13.5 by default but also cross-builds for 2.11 and 2.12.

+---
+**NOTE**

+Scala 2.11 is no longer supported.
+The latest version available for scala 2.11 is 2.2.2.

+---

 ## Installation